Public College, Samana

 Public College, Samana is a higher education institute located in Samana, Punjab, India.
 The college has been affiliated to Punjabi University, Patiala.
-Public College offers various Graduation and Post Graduation courses in humanities, commerce, computers and agriculture.
+Public College offers various Graduation and Post Graduation courses in humanities, commerce, science, computer science and many others.

 Campus

 The college campus is spread over an area of more than 35 acre, on the Waraichan Road, about 30 kilometers from Patiala.
-The institute has various departments covering Humanities, Computers, Commerce, Agriculture and many others.
+The institute has various departments covering Humanities, Science, Computer Sc., Commerce and many others.